Nigel Farage told us what he really thinks about Brexit and Donald Trump

 Yet, despite these concerns, most members remain optimistic.

-“A huge sea of change is coming … Keep your eye on May 5,” an activist told me, referring to the next wave of local council elections which will take place in May 2017.
+“A huge sea of change is coming… Keep your eye on May 5,” an activist told me, referring to the next wave of local council elections which will take place in May 2007.

 The current electoral system means UKIP will face a massive uphill battle to win more seats in 2020.
 But, with Labour flirting with total collapse and May’s government directionless when it comes to delivering Brexit, you would be foolish to write off UKIP.